Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Summary and Conclusions

-In the $\Pnu < 1$ regime, the compressible and incompressible modes become coupled through the viscosity operators in the sub-bulk-viscous range.
-This means that as $k_{\nub}$ shifts to low-$k$, $k_{\nus}$ shifts with it, which for fixed $\Pms$ also brings $k_{\eta}$ to lower $k$ modes.
-When $\Pnu$ is very low, such that $t_{\nub}\sim t_0$, there are significant changes in the shape of all energy spectra, dynamo integral energy statistics, and of course, an extremely strong suppression of compressible modes.
-If $\Pnu$ is closer to one, the impact the bulk viscosity has on the dynamo is only in the high-$k$ modes, and such, integral energies, growth rates, and saturations are largely unaffected.
-Future work is required to determine the relations for the scaling between $k_{\nub}$, $k_{\nus}$ and $k_{\eta}$ in the $\Pnu < 1$ regime, where the coupling is strong.
+In the $\Pnu < 1$ regime, the compressible and incompressible modes become coupled in the sub-bulk-viscous range.
+The coupling shows that as $k_{\nub}$ shifts to low-$k$, $k_{\nus}$ shifts with it, which for fixed $\Pms$ also brings $k_{\eta}$ to lower $k$ modes.
+When $\Pnu$ is very low, such that $t_{\nub}\sim t_0$, there are significant changes in the shape of all energy spectra, dynamo integral energy statistics, and of course, an extremely strong suppression of compressible modes and $\bnab\cdot\vecB{v}$.
+When $\Pnu$ is closer to one, the impact the bulk viscosity has on the dynamo is only in the high-$k$ modes, and such, integral energies, growth rates, and saturations are largely unaffected.
+Future work is required to determine the relations for the scaling between $k_{\nub}$, $k_{\nus}$ and $k_{\eta}$ in the $\Pnu < 1$ regime, where the coupling is strong, but at outer scale $\M \approx 1$, the compressible mode spectrum appears as $\ekinpar(k) \sim k^{-2}$, which means that $\ell_0 \sim \Re^{2/3}\ell_{\nub}$, following \citet{Kolmogorov1941}-style arguments \citep{Schober2012_saturation_Re_Rm_dependence}.